This issue marks the 20th anniversary of the launch of QUEST!

-In honour of our 20th birthday, weíve made this issue a ësupport specialí, with even more guidance than usual on practical ways to take charge of your transition.
-Take a look at our specially commissioned features starting on pages 6 and 10 to find out more.
+In honour of our 20th birthday, we've made this issue a 'support special', with even more guidance than usual on practical ways to take charge of your transition.

 To complement this, we stay true to Quest tradition with articles on distance learning, and two career areas we know are popular with both Service leavers and those still serving but thinking ahead to their transition: cyber security and drones training (two sectors practically unheard of 20 years ago, but now extremely important to our everyday lives).
 Keeping them company, our one-stop education and funding planner summarises your education and personal development opportunities, offering ideas on improving your career prospects and highlighting the available funding sources, while regular self-employment guru Steve Bulleyment lifts the lid on the pros and cons of social media as a business tool.
 And, as proud sponsor of the upcoming British Ex-Forces in Business Awards (now in its second year), Quest is delighted to bring you news of the shortlisted candidates.
 The ceremony itself takes place on 8 May and weíll report on that in our June/July issue.

-As befits this special anniversary edition, we hope you find Quest as packed with practical advice as we planned it to be all those years ago ñ your friendly guide through transition.
+As befits this special anniversary edition, we hope you find QUEST as packed with practical advice as we planned it to be all those years ago – your friendly guide through transition.

 Case Studies See all